canonical/design-vanilla-framework/README.md

 # vanilla-design
-This is the design repository for design components for Vanilla Framework.

-We use Issues to create and track design and UX features.
+This is the design repository for design components for Vanilla Framework, we use Issues to create and track design and UX features.

 If you have any questions please contact: